B3owolF/warcraft-3-Champions-discord-bot/README.md

 ###   how to see the channel id

--   Just right click channel and left click copy id. you need developer mode activated
+-   Just right click channel and left click copy id and you need developer mode activated
 ![alt text](https://support.discord.com/hc/article_attachments/360008328491/TNSRPes1.jpg)